JackTrapper/murmur-delphi/README.md

 It comes in three variants:

-- hash result: 32 bits
+- hash result of 32 bits
-- hash result:128 bits (x86 optimized)
+- hash result of 128 bits, optimized for x86 architecture
-- hash result 128 bits (x64 optimized)
+- hash result of 128 bits, optimized for x64 architecture

 Sample Usage